dstackai/dstack/docs/docs/guides/dev-environments.md

 [//]: # (TODO [MEDIUM]: Currently, you have to use bash and tail)

 [//]: # (TODO [TASK]: Show the output)

-When you run it, `dstack` forwards the SSH port to your local machine and prints the SSH command for connecting.
-Then, you can either attach your desktop VS Code or PyCharm, or connect from a terminal.

 [//]: # (TODO [MAJOR]: Currently, it doesn't support PyCharm)